marksmccann/froyo/docs/api/component.md

 unsubscribe(observer: function)
 ```

-Un-registers a callback function that was previously subscribed to the instance.
+Deregister a callback function that was previously subscribed to the instance.
 The observer callback must be a direct reference to the same function passed to `subscribe`.
 Use of this method is uncommon because all registered observers are automatically cleared when the component is destroyed.

 ```js
 const instance = new FrozenYogurt(rootElement);